Last updated on 2026-03-12

 Program Overview

 Humber’s Computer Engineering Technology advanced diploma program is designed to equip students with the skills necessary to develop and design cutting-edge technologies that are essential for businesses and governments globally.
 The program emphasizes a comprehensive understanding of both hardware and software, electronics, networking, and various systems.
 Students will learn to upgrade and integrate new technological advancements into existing systems, ensuring they are well-prepared for the demands of the industry.
 The curriculum is crafted in collaboration with industry experts, focusing on the skills that employers seek.
-Key areas of study include programming, electronics, and network services, which lay the foundation for expertise in data communications, networking, and security.
-In the final year, students will integrate their skills through practical projects, including the development of network applications and embedded systems.
+Key areas of study include programming, electronics, network setup, and real-time systems, culminating in a major project that integrates all learned skills.

 Program Structure

-The Computer Engineering Technology program spans over 6 semesters, providing a robust educational experience that combines theoretical knowledge with practical application.
-The program is structured as follows:
+The Computer Engineering Technology program spans over 6 semesters, providing a robust educational experience.
+The program is available in both in-person and online formats, allowing flexibility for students.
+Key features of the program structure include:

 Featured Experiences

-The Computer Engineering Technology program offers a variety of unique experiences that enhance learning and professional development:
+The Computer Engineering Technology program offers a variety of unique experiences that enhance the learning journey:

-• Field Experiences: Engage in intensive experiences related to your field of study, which may be paid or unpaid.
+- Field Experiences: Engage in intensive experiences related to career goals, which may be paid or unpaid.

-• Professional Practicum: Work under the supervision of experienced professionals to gain practical skills.
+- Professional Practicum: Gain practice-based experience under the supervision of experienced professionals.

 Career Options